02

 A friend of mine sent this message in July.
 It was a reminder to pay back everything we owed her for shared subscriptions from a school year that had ended two months earlier.
 Weeks of follow-up, private nudges, and a few people who just never paid.

-We carried out 5 in-depth user interviews with people actively splitting subscriptions and uncovered that the core issue isn’t just tracking money, but the social awkwardness that comes with it.
+I carried out 5 in-depth user interviews with people actively splitting subscriptions and uncovered that the core issue isn’t just tracking money, but the social awkwardness that comes with it.

 Subscription holders